protocol/research-website/content/posts/202303-discourse-graphs-q-and-a/index.md

 <br />

 **What types of pilots should the research community try?
-How might we evaluate the efficacy of these pilots**?
+How might we evaluate the efficacy of these pilots?**

 **EM**:  A structured program could be developed for any of the above roles.
-Examples could include
+Examples could include:
 - A funder funds research collaborations that pilot discourse graphs for coordination & synthesis; the individual teams pilot discourse graph use internally to measure if it noticeably results in more cross-pollination of research elements
-- A funder, professional organization, or institution makes a publication community (e.g. pubpub) and, invites teams of researchers; this could be tied to funding opportunities
+- A funder, professional organization, or institution makes a publication community (e.g. [PubPub](https://www.pubpub.org/)) and, invites teams of researchers; this could be tied to funding opportunities

 These pilots should seek to show that discourse graphs are both (a) appealing to use and (b) more effective than other methods of collaboration.
 The following are a few ideas of how these could be measured (not intended to be either exhaustive or particularly robust):